constantincerdan/anno/README.md

 ## Pull Request Reviews

-Anno's `pr-review` mode reviews changes in PRs and posts any feedback it has in a comment.
+The `pr-review` mode reviews changes in PRs and posts any feedback it has in a comment.
 If it has no feedback, it'll simply comment "LGTM 👍".

 ### **Usage**